Work Zones in Bristol

 What is a Work Zone?

-Create a shared and consistent customer journey for workless adults that will include new shared diagnostic tools, a common approach to client segmentation and referral as well as a clearly defined core offer.
+- Create a shared and consistent customer journey for adults which includes an client asset based approach, new shared diagnostic tools, a common approach to clients and a wide range of referrals to and from other organisations.

-Develop a coordinated marketing approach and provide an information source for users, employers and service providers through an enhanced and updated Ways2Work website.
+- Deliver a coordinated marketing approach for users, employers and service providers.

-Two organisations have been asked to pilot a Work Zone model for Bristol.
-These are:
+The organisations currently delivering the pilot Work Zone model for Bristol are:

-United Communities and Buzz Lockleaze – to cover support across North Bristol.
+- United Communities and Buzz Lockleaze – North Bristol

 - HWV – South and Central Bristol

 They will establish ways of working that recognise individual needs and barriers to help each client with the level of support they need on the journey towards work and to support them to progress within work once employed.

 The pilot is managed by the Work Zone Steering Group and comprises Bristol City Council and key strategic employment and training providers across the city.

 The pilot will be completed in early 2018 and the findings will be made available in due course.